 And there they were, on a Snowflakes listing for multiethnic embryos.
-I waited a day and then called Nightlight Christian Adoption.
+I waited a day and then called Nightlight Christian Adoptions.

 I explained to the placement coordinator, “Look, you’ll think I’m crazy but I am a Caucasian woman and I am interested in the Vietnamese embryos.
 I have no idea if I can become pregnant and I’m already 40 years old.”

 Surprisingly, she didn’t think I was crazy.
-She said that the donor family had been waiting for several years for someone to adopt the embryos and that they were beginning to lose hope.
-She also said the fact that my husband is Catholic might meet their request for a Catholic family.
+She said some placing families had been waiting for several years for someone to adopt the embryos and they were beginning to lose hope.

 Now I needed to tell my husband what I had done.

 He prayed about it for a while and decided he was willing to try embryo adoption.
-Luckily, our generous and open-minded donor family decided we were a good match for them.
-After the familiar home study process, physicals and paperwork, the embryos were sent to our fertility clinic in North Carolina.
+Luckily, we were chosen by a placing family who decided we were perfect for their embryos.
+After the familiar home study process, physicals, and paperwork, the embryos were sent to our fertility clinic in North Carolina.
 The doctor implanted a single embryo one morning in March.

 We didn’t tell anyone.
 But somehow Thomas knew.
 That afternoon, in front of my husband and me, Thomas pointed to my belly and said: “I want you to have a baby in there.”